Eclalang/LearnEcla/HowToStart/ReadMe.md

 `list: store set of variable`

-`string: store set of variable, indexable with an othe variable`
+`string: store set of variable, indexable with an other variable`

 ### Creation
 Now that you know the types, we will create our first variable.